I remember when I started to learn how to drive a stick-shift car. There was a lot of cursing, sweating, & stress involved.

 - What topics will be covered throughout this series?

-📓 Part 2: Domains & Registrars (coming soon)
+📓 Part 2: Domains & Registrars (read now)

 - What are Domains and Domain Suffixes?